-To our knowledge there are no studies extending these experiments to the effects of predators despite the fact that the importance of trophic cascades is well recognized in tropical forests (Letourneau et al 1998, Milton and kaspari 2007 Leles et al. 2017).
+To our knowledge there are no studies extending these experiments to the effects of predators despite the fact that the importance of trophic cascades is well recognized in tropical forests (Letourneau et al 1998, Milton and Kaspari 2007, Leles et al. 2017).

 Early successional communities assemble under specific ecological conditions: they arise as a result of unpredictable disturbance and for a short period of time offer environment with high light intensity, often also high mineral resources, and free from competition by other plants.
-This leads to environmental filtering for pioneer plant species with species traits maximizing dispersal and growth rate at the expense of anti-herbivore defences (Coley et al. 1985, Denslow 1987).
-The resulting species pool of pioneer species is relatively small and more closely related phylogenetically than expected by chance (Norden 2009, Whitfeld et al. 2012).
+This leads to environmental filtering for pioneer plant species with species traits maximizing dispersal and growth rate at the expense of anti-herbivore defenses (Coley et al. 1985, Denslow 1987, Herms & Mattson 1992).
+The resulting species pool of early successional species is relatively small and more closely related phylogenetically than expected by chance (Norden 2009, Whitfeld et al. 2012).

-The potential for plant-herbivore interactions on early successional vegetation is significant.
+The potential for plant-herbivore interactions having impact on early successional vegetation is significant.
 Herbivorous insects are more abundant on secondary than primary forest vegetation because secondary vegetation has higher abundance of palatable and poorly defended young foliage (Lepš et al. 2001, Whitfeld et al. 2012).
-Species-rich secondary vegretation genera including Ficus and Macaranga have rich herbivorous communities in PNG (Novotný et al 2002).
+Species-rich secondary vegetation genera including Ficus and Macaranga have rich herbivorous communities in PNG (Novotný et al 2002).
 Mobile natural enemies, like bats and bird, tend to follow more abundant prey into the canopy gaps (Richards & Coley 2007).
 Fungi on the other hand had higher infection rates in shade tolerant species (García-Guzmán & Heil 2014).
-Mobile natural enemies, like bats and bird, tend to follow more abundant prey into the canopy gaps (Richards & Coley 2007).
 Importantly, the impact of pathogens, herbivores, or predators of herbivores on plants cannot be inferred solely from the frequency of trophic interactions.
-For instance, high herbivory could be compensated by fast growing pioneer species, but not slow-growing primary forest species (ref.).
+For instance, high herbivory could be compensated by fast growing pioneer species, but not slow-growing primary forest species (Trumble et al 1993, Strauss and Agrawal 1999).
 Particularly in highly productive ecosystems bottom-up control is usually strong (Scherber et al. 2010, Zhang & Adams 2011).
 Manipulative experiments are therefore key approach to assessing the importance of top-down biotic information on plants.

-Functional trait composition changes during vegetation regeneration are well described (Fukami et al. 2005, Buzzard et al. 2015) and environmental filtering is an important process shaping structure of functional trait composition in tropical forests (Asefa et al. 2017).
-Plant traits, especially leaf traits (Wilson et al. 1999, Vile et al. 2005), may in general be used to approximate plants’ performance and some ecosystem functions (Garnier et al. 2004, Poorter & Bongers 2006).
-Specific leaf area (SLA) tends to decrease and and leaf dry-matter content (LDMC) increase in the course of secondary succession (Boukili & Chazdon 2016).
+Environmental filtering shapes the structure of functional trait composition in tropical forests (Asefa et al. 2017). .
+Specific leaf area (SLA) tends to decrease and leaf dry-matter content (LDMC) increase in the course of secondary succession (Buzzard et al. 2015, Boukili & Chazdon 2016).
 High community weighted mean (CWM) SLA values and low LDMC values often indicate low competitive pressure within the community (Kunstler et al. 2016).
 So far, these traits have been evaluated in terms of their performance in plant competition, (Lasky et al. 2014), but the impact of plant-based food webs on the functional trait composition in plant communities has not been examined.

 Even low variability in environmental conditions often leads to alternative, divergent successional pathways (Mesquita et al. 2001, Suding et al. 2004, Williamson et al. 2012).
-These trajectories often lead to different community structure (Norden et al. 2015), species composition (Guariguata & Ostertag 2001, Barlow et al. 2007) and species turnover rates (Mesquita et al. 2015), therefore, making prediction of successional outcome a challenging task.
+These trajectories differ significantly in community structure (Norden et al. 2015), species composition (Guariguata & Ostertag 2001, Barlow et al. 2007) and species turnover rates (Mesquita et al. 2015), therefore, making prediction of successional outcome a challenging task.
 The unpredictability is assigned to random, neutral dynamics (Hubbel 2001) including colonization, extinction and ecological drift.
 Some of these random changes in the structure of early successional plant communities may persist for decades (Saldarriaga et al. 1988).